 In short, some women benefit from a breast lift after pregnancy, and you could be one of them.
 This is determined purely by the luck of the draw, so there’s no reason to hesitate if you’re considering breast implants and no reason to avoid breastfeeding whether you have implants or not.

 Most women have no trouble breastfeeding after a breast augmentation, but there are a few exceptions.
 Although rare, you are more likely to have trouble breastfeeding if your implants were placed via an incision around your areola.
 This particular incision can sever milk ducts or nerves.
 If the nerves are cut, you may lose sensation in your nipple, which can hinder the let-down reflex, negatively affecting milk supply.
 Some women regain sensation, but others don’t.

+Keep in mind also that some women who have never had breast surgery can also struggle to breastfeed.
+If you’re struggling with your first child, it’s possible your difficulty isn’t related to your implants at all.
 Another factor to consider is the reason for getting a breast augmentation in the first place.
-If you had smaller breasts and wanted implants simply for cosmetic reasons, then breastfeeding should be unaffected.
-However, if you chose to get a breast augmentation because breast tissue never developed or because the breasts were far apart, then the chances of breastfeeding may be lower.
+If you had smaller breasts and wanted implants simply for cosmetic reasons, then breastfeeding shouldn’t be affected by your implants.
+However, if you chose to get a breast augmentation because breast tissue never developed or because the breasts were far apart, then the chances of successful breastfeeding may be lower.